Olusegun-Light/Tourisim-API/README.md

 ## Introduction

-Welcome to the Natours documentation.
+Welcome to the Tourism documentation.
 This API provides various functionalities for managing users, tours, reviews, and more.
 It offers a wide range of features to create, read, update, and delete data.

 ## Features